john-org/2-react-Intro/readme.md

 Open `App.js` (note the capitalization - this is a React component) from `src`.

-This is the only component in this starter project.
+This is the only React component in this starter project.

 Instead of using a script tag (as in our previous samples above), this component imports React from the node modules folder: